March 30, 2022

 The rest of the morning was equally fruitless though, and it was just starting to rain and hail on us when a woman stopped her SUV to pick us up.
 She said she’d seen us standing on the side of the highway on her way into town over two hours ago, and she silently promised herself she’d try to give us a ride if we were still standing there when she was driving back.

-She was only willing to us a ride as far as her turn off in Blue Ridge.
-That would leave us with five miles shy of the trail, but it was a heck of a lot better than standing out on the side of the Highway 87.
+She was only willing to give us a ride as far as her turn off in Blue Ridge.
+That would leave us five miles shy of the trail, but it was a heck of a lot better than standing out on the side of Highway 87.
 So we said we’d take the ride.

 It took us three hitches and five long hours, but we finally made it back to the place where we’d left the trail two days earlier!